 Residential property prices in the Bank's main markets have shown positive, though moderate, growth over several years.
-Activity in the housing market has been high in recent quarters, and statistics for 2021 indicates strong growth in housing prices in the Bank's market area.
+Activity in the housing market was weaker in the fourth quarter of 2022 and house price inflation is expected to be negatively affected by higher lending rates and lower demand for mortgages going forward.
+A strong labour market and wage growth will on the other hand, have a supportive effect on house prices.